-A Psychological Horror Bottle Episode.
+A Psychological Horror Bottle Episode by Robert Shearman.
 This story marks the beginning of the Divergent Universe arc that continues up to "The Next Life".
-It is also one of rare main range stories that have no other characters other than The Doctor, his companion, a dead thing and the Monster of the Week.
+It is also one of the rare main range stories that have no other characters other than The Doctor, his companion, a dead thing and the Monster of the Week.
 Even the TARDIS is missing after the characters leave it.

 Once upon a time, there was a king who forbade all that offended him.
 First dissidence, then the rise of the waves, the wind, and finally music.
 But life without music is torture, so he sent messengers to the land of the dead — by hanging, by knife, by slow poison — to retrieve music back.
 When that failed, he bled himself empty to go fetch music by himself.
 But upon returning, music had seen too much of the other side, and destroyed the kingdom in anger.

 In the aftermath of "Neverland" and "Zagreus", the Eighth Doctor finds himself in an unknown part of the Divergent universe.
 His time senses are painfully rendered useless, his memory is still recovering from Zagreus, and worst of all, Charley is in the TARDIS with him, making his attempted Heroic Sacrifice for her in "Neverland" completely pointless.
 Shadows have infected the console room.
 The outside is searing, blinding light, a piercing screech, a dulling of the senses.
 The Doctor forces Charley to make the choice for both of them, and they head outside, into the unknown.
 The TARDIS vanishes.
 Charley's senses are numbed; she's blinded, overcome by the piercing light, and more scared than she's ever been.
 The Doctor experiences the same thing, with many more senses than the regular human ones suddenly being dulled or cut off completely.
 Blind and terrified, they walk along, hand in hand.